mirix/approaches-to-diarisation/README.md

 4. Clustering of the UMAP embeddings with [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan).

-5. The new script reclusters sort sentences using the clusters of long sentences as reference.
+5. The new script reclusters short sentences using the clusters of long sentences as reference.
 This works surprisingly well (better than HDBSCAN's approximate_predict).

 6. Interactive 3D plots with [plotly](https://github.com/plotly/plotly.py) and saves the diarised SRT files.
 Note that even though we are using only 3 dimensions for plotting, more are employed for the actual clustering.